mrtroian/payservice/README.md

 The flow:

 	$ make run
-	$ make mocker-run
+	$ make run-mocker
 	$ make integration-test

 ## Manual testing

-After `make run` and `make mocker-run`, you can enjoy the API via Postman or whatever you like!
+After `make run` and `make run-mocker`, you can enjoy the API via Postman or whatever you like!